 This weakness does come with a caveat.
 If the spellcasters in the party primarily use or know spells that deal fire and poison damage, these creatures will be an absolute menace to those poor magic users.
 However, in my experience, it’s rare to see a spell caster never learn or prepare spells with multiple types of damage.

 These creatures are melee-only.
-It’s going to take them time to either breakthrough or bypass the party’s frontline so the wizards, clerics, sorcerers, and other caster-types will have plenty of time to drop some crowd control or hefty damage on top of these myrmidons.
+It’s going to take the time to either break through or bypass the party’s frontline so the wizards, clerics, sorcerers, and other caster-types will have plenty of time to drop some crowd control or hefty damage on top of these myrmidons.

 If the spells that require a wisdom, charisma, or intelligence check can devastate a fire elemental myrmidon.
 If it’s a crowd control that the myrmidon isn’t immune to it could certainly lock them up for the better part of the encounter as well.